 Plant-based protein sources such as white beans are healthier for diabetics because they contain fiber and almost no fat.
 Overnight bean soup is a healthy meal that can be packed with onions, sweet potatoes, broccoli, cauliflower, tomatoes, and carrots.
 If your loved one wants to add more flavor to the soup, he or she can replace the water with low-sodium vegetable broth.

 According to the American Diabetes Association, diabetics should try to eat fatty fish at least twice a week because it contains omega-3 fatty acids.
 Halibut is not only filled with these vital acids, but it is also extremely easy to prepare.
 After grilling the fish for a few minutes, your loved one can top it off with low-sodium salsa and some lime juice to enhance its rich flavor.

 Many seniors prefer aging in place over moving to an assisted living facility.
-If your senior loved one needs assistance to remain safe and comfortable while living at home, reach out to Home Care Assistance, a leading Pembroke Pines, Florida, home care company.
+If your senior loved one needs assistance to remain safe and comfortable while living at home, reach out to Home Care Assistance, a leading Pembroke Pines home care company.
 Our dedicated in-home caregivers can assist with meal prep, bathing and grooming, exercise, medication reminders, and many other important tasks.
 Whether your loved one needs assistance with daily tasks or you need a break from your caregiving duties, give us a call at (954) 374-8273 today.